Close Menu

 YOU ONLY PAY ATTORNEY FEES IF YOU WIN YOUR BENEFITS

-The SSA has capped attorney fees in Social Security cases at 25% of your past due or back benefit or $7200, which ever amount is less.
+The SSA has capped attorney fees in Social Security cases at 25% of your past due SSD benefit or $7200, which ever amount is less.
+The cap is going up to $9200 in November 2024.
 This is the most your attorney can charge when they win your case.

 For example, if your attorney wins your SSDI case and your back benefit is $10,000, then the attorney fee will be 25% of the back benefit, or $2500.
 In such a case, you would not pay the $7200 cap.
 Instead, the attorney fee is 25% of the back benefit, which is less than the cap.
 This is what happens in most SSDI and SSI cases.